-EC 462 Projects in Electronic Business
+Projects in Electronic Business

 (Prerequisite: EC 461) In this course, students will integrate their knowledge and skill in business and technology to acquire the big picture of electronic business.
 The purpose of this course is to synthesize knowledge acquired in different courses to develop a secure working electronic commerce site.
-Students will work in a teamoriented environment under the guidance of the
+Students will work in a teamoriented environment under the guidance of the instructor.

-EC 470 3 cr.
 Supply Chain Management